0xPolygon/polygon-edge-docs/docs/working-with-node/query-json-rpc.md

 The balance can be either a `hex` or `uint256` value.

-## Step 2: Start the Polygon SDK in dev mode
+## Step 2: Start the Polygon Edge in dev mode

 To start the SDK in development mode, which is explained in the [CLI Commands](/docs/get-started/cli-commands) section, run the following: